-- 1.6 The Council, as Local Planning Authority, is entitled to charge a 'Community Infrastructure Levy' (CIL) on new developments.
-The CIL applies to most new developments, and charges are based on the size and type of the new development.
+1.6 The planning authority is entitled to charge a levy, CIL, on new developments.
+The CIL applies to most new developments and charges are based on the size and type of the new development.
 The basis for the CIL charge for each development type is detailed in the Council's Community Infrastructure Levy Draft Charging Schedule or successor documents.

-The Council already acts as the collecting authority for the London Mayor's Community Infrastructure Levy.
-This is a standard charge of £35 per square metre on most types of development in Tower Hamlets to contribute towards the cost of delivering Crossrail.
-Further details can be found in the Mayor of London's Use of Planning Obligations in the Funding of Crossrail, and the Mayoral Community Infrastructure Levy, Supplementary Planning Guidance 2013). - 1.7 The CIL will generate funding to deliver a range of borough-wide and local infrastructure projects that support residential and economic growth, provide certainty for future development, and benefit local communities.
-It provides a more predictable funding stream than pooled contributions and will help enable the delivery of infrastructure projects to be planned for more effectively.
-The Council will work with infrastructure providers and communities to set priorities for what funds collected under the levy should be spent on. - 1.8 The CIL is designed to give developers and investors greater confidence because there will be more certainty about the value of contributions they will be expected to contribute towards community infrastructure.
+- 1.7 The CIL will generate funding to deliver a range of borough-wide and local infrastructure projects that support residential and economic growth, provide certainty for future development, and benefit local communities. - 1.8 It allows the Council to work with infrastructure providers and communities to set priorities for what the funds collected under the levy should be spent on, and provides a funding stream so that the delivery of infrastructure projects can be planned more effectively. - 1.9 The CIL is designed to give developers and investors greater confidence to invest because there will be more certainty 'up front' about how much money they will be expected to contribute towards community infrastructure.
 Equally, the wider community and developers alike will be better able to understand how new development is contributing towards infrastructure provision across the borough.